Tim Janus: Career

-On November 21, 2007, Janus helped draw attention to the plight of New York City's homeless by consuming a Thanksgiving meal for four, including a 10-pound turkey, four pounds of mashed potatoes, three pounds of cranberry sauce, 2½ pounds of beans, and a pumpkin pie.
+On November 21, 2007, Janus helped draw attention to the plight of New York City's homeless.by consuming a Thanksgiving meal for four, including a 10-pound turkey, four pounds of mashed potatoes, three pounds of cranberry sauce, 2½ pounds of beans, and a pumpkin pie.
 The IFOCE donated $6,000 to Second Harvest, a hunger-relief organization, to celebrate the accomplishment.
 Second Harvest estimated that the donation would provide 30,000 meals to area residents.

 On May 16, 2009, Janus became the third person in the history of the world to eat 50 or more hot dogs and buns in a Nathan's Hot Dog Eating Contest, consuming exactly 50 in his qualifier in Hartford, Connecticut.
-In the finals on July 4, he ate 53 hot dogs.
+In the finals on July 4, Janus ate 53 hot dogs.

 On July 4, 2010, Eater X placed second at the Nathan's Hot Dog Eating Contest by eating 45 hot dogs and losing to Joey Chestnut who ate 54 hot dogs and buns.

-In an August 24, 2010, episode of Shaq Vs. on ABC, Tim coached a team led by Shaquille O'Neal to victory in a hot dog eating contest against Joey Chestnut.
+In an August 24, 2010, episode of Shaq Vs. on ABC, Janus coached a team led by Shaquille O'Neal to victory in a hot dog eating contest against Joey Chestnut.

-He is the current champion of the Doodle Challenge, a hamburger eating contest in Connecticut.
+Janus was the champion of the Doodle Challenge, a hamburger eating contest in Connecticut.

-Janus appeared in the music video for the Boston Spaceships song "Let it Rest for a Little While" from the band's 2009 album "Zero to 99".
+He appeared in the music video for the Boston Spaceships song "Let it Rest for a Little While" from the band's 2009 album "Zero to 99".

 On October 13, 2012, Janus tied for second place with Bob Shoudt in the World Poutine Eating Championship, after eating 8.5 lbs of poutine (or 17 boxes) in 10 minutes.

 Janus announced his retirement from competitive eating on July 3, 2016 via Twitter.
-He said that "I've wondered how long-term stupid competing is for my health.
+Janus said that "I've wondered how long-term stupid competing is for my health.
 I can't ignore that feeling anymore."